renzhale/renzhale/README.md

 #### Hi, I’m @renzhale
- I’m interested in web development, coding, computers and tech in general I’m currently learning the python programming language and web development
+ I’m interested in web development, coding, computers, drones, photography and tech in general.
+ I’m currently learning the javascript and python programming languages and web development.

 #### 📫 How to reach me ...
      renz64@protonmail.com